OpenDSA/OpenDSA/Doc/source/Configuration.rst

         see the :ref:`Extensions <ODSAExtensions>` section for a list of supported arguments.
-      * A section in an RST file may contain multiple exercises objects only one of which is gradable (has points greater then 0).
+      * A section in an RST file may contain multiple exercises objects only one of which is gradable (has points greater than 0).
         Each exercise object may contain the following attributes:

         * **points** - (optional) The number of points the exercise is